PerezLucas2903/hex-ai/README.md

 # Hex-AI

-A research project exploring neural network agents for playing the game **Hex**, with emphasis on model interpretability and interactive visualization.
+A research project exploring neural network agents for playing the game **Hex**, with interactive visualization and (hopefully) model interpretability.

 ---